Sandini2002/project1/README.txt

-Hello this is my first git project
+Hello this is my first git project.
+Nice to meet you!!!